 The barman-cum-DJ merged more modern tracks with traditional music, occasionally stopping to pour shots of ouzo, and the dancing escalated in both speed and numbers as more and more of the audience got up to join in.
 For me, it was the perfect end to an all-too-brief trip to Thessaloniki with Blogtrotters Greece – but for the rest of the city, the night was just getting started.

 At first glance, this off-white coastal city in Macedonia had seemed fairly dull.
 Most of the city centre was destroyed by a fire in 1917, and the whole thing was redeveloped after WWII, leaving an ugly 1960’s vibe in the pale-coloured buildings crowded along the seafront, and under the unseasonably grey sky which haunted my city break there last month the whole scene was less than inviting.
-But, as is so often the case with first appearances, Thessaloniki’s was deceiving; as I delved deeper into the wide avenues and narrow sidestreets of the city centre, where Ancient Roman, Byzantine and Ottoman ruins sit quietly amongst the sixties architecture, I discovered plenty of colour.
-You just have to know where to look for it.

 Alongside the rust-red Ottoman ruins of Yahudi Hammam, the Louloudadika Flower Market was a riot of colour on a drizzly June day in Thessaloniki, with vivid blues and pinks glaringly bright against the gloomy streets.
 Heavy floral perfumes hung in the damp air, making this the perfect starting point for the aptly named Flavours and Aromas Tour with Thessaloniki Walking Tours.
 Local journalist Kostis Zafeirakis led us on a food-centred tour through the many layers of this joyously multicultural city, the perfect way to understand Thessaloniki’s rich history and enticing culture.